naeemhajra/Dataset/README.md

 <a id="2">[2]</a>
 Sajeda Parveen, Manar H. Alalfi (2020).
-<a id="eof">eof</a> A Mutation Framework for Evaluating Security Analysis Tools in IoT Applications.
+A Mutation Framework for Evaluating Security Analysis Tools in IoT Applications.
 27th {IEEE} International Conference on Software Analysis, Evolution and Reengineering, {SANER} 2020, London, ON, Canada, February 18-21, 2020.